roman-dvorak/AMASC01/src/camera_supervisor/README.md

 - `thermal_control_cli.py` – CLI client for querying status and adjusting runtime parameters.
 - `thermal-control.service` – example `systemd` unit file for the daemon.
 - `install.sh` – helper script to install prerequisites and register the service (optional).
+- `restart.sh` – convenience script to reload and restart the thermal control service.
 - `archive/` – old/legacy versions of the implementation kept for reference; not used by the current system.

 All paths below assume this directory is `/home/astrometers/repos/AMASC01/src/camera_supervisor` and that the repository root is `/home/astrometers/repos/AMASC01`.